nathmo/JellyfinSetup/README.md

 `systemctl status wireguard.service`

-you can test the connection by pinging the container on ${SUBNET}.3 (replace what you set for SUBNET in the server section) `ping 192.168.7.3`
+finally reboot `reboot now` and connect back.
+You can test the connection by pinging the container on ${SUBNET}.3 (replace what you set for SUBNET in the server section) `ping 192.168.7.3`